Man Page Reference¶

 table (

 status/column/type_a/type_b).
 Matching is by exact, case-sensitive column name.
 Use--table-a/--table-bto pick a specific table on multi-table sources.
-Seeocta --compare-schemas. --diff FILE_A FILE_B- Row-level diff of two files.
-Compares rows by whole-row content
+Seeocta --compare-schemas. --diff FILE_A FILE_B- Compare two files.

 size, row count, column schema, and a small sample of rows.